NormandaleWells/CSn/CS1/Algorithm_correctness.md

 Anywhere I use the word "proof" in this section, imagine quotes around word.

+Briefly, a precondition is something that must be true of a function's inputs in order for the function to do its job.
+A postcondition is something which should be true of the function's outputs.
+A function's pre- and postconditions form a contract; if the caller ensures that the function's preconditions are met, the function ensures that the postconditions are met.
+Failure to do so is a defect.

+(Preconditions and postconditions
+can also incorporate and affect global program state, but as with any use of global variables, this is best avoided.)

 We'll start with a discussion of pre-conditions, post-conditions, and (loop) invariants, and then revisit our basic array-based algorithms to incorporate